DataShar/Pillagers-Of-The-Pyre-1.21.1/README.md

 Download the mods and find out.
 Link: https://drive.google.com/file/d/14koPrv5rn3mQXd4K_J1JyryU9lJRyIKc/view?usp=drive_link

 NOTE: This mod is in pre-alpha stage so dont expect crazy stuff like some other mods.
-ALSO it is my first ever mod and the textures dont work.
-If anybody wants to help me create the textures for free feel free to ask.
+ALSO it is my first ever mod and the textures dont look that good.
+If anybody wants to help me create the textures for free, feel free to ask.